jonlinca/ACLandR/README.md

 We need to create a function that returns a numeric value, which is the prediction.
 We must use the same columns that were used to create the model – in this case, all 41 columns.

-Create a Rscript called “A02_PredictModel.R”.
+Create a Rscript called *A02_PredictModel.R*.

-The below “predict_numberOfWins” function takes in each value as an argument, and at the same time, gives it a variable name which should map to the column we expect to pass it.
-It then loads the saved model, creates a one-row data frame for prediction, loads the required libraries.
+The below *predict_numberOfWins* function takes in each value as an argument, and at the same time, gives it a variable name which should map to the column we expect to pass it.
+It then loads the saved model, prepares a one-row data frame to use for prediction, loads the required libraries.
 Finally, in one simple line, creates a prediction.

 ```
 predict_numberOfWins <- function(solo_KillDeathRatio, solo_TimeSurvived, solo_RoundsPlayed,